AdobeDocs/commerce-operations.en/help/performance/application-server.md

     }
    ```

-2. Use SSH to access your Cloud instance.
+1. Use SSH to access your Cloud instance.
 The `project_root/var/log/application-server.log` should contain a new log record for every GraphQL request.

-3. You can also check if Application Server is running by executing the following command:
+1. You can also check if Application Server is running by executing the following command:

    ```bash
    ps aux|grep php
    ```

-   You should see a bin/magento server:run process with multiple threads.
+   You should see a `bin/magento server:run` process with multiple threads.

-If these verification steps are successful, Application Server is running and serving /graphql requests.
+If these verification steps are successful, the application server is running and serving `/graphql` requests.

 ## Enable Application Server on on-premises deployments

 The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.

-Running Application Server requires installation of the Swoole extension and a minor change to your deployment's Nginx configuration file to run this application server locally.
+Running Application Server locally requires installation of the Swoole extension and a minor change to your deployment's NGINX configuration file.

 ### Before you begin an on-premises deployment